Highlights

 2015

-This year we celebrated 60 years of Elvis in 1955 when he was out on the road constantly, hopping from one town to another, honing his craft, trying to make it in the entertainment business, all the while being able to mingle freely with his fans.
+It is 60 years since 1955, a year in which Elvis was out on the road constantly, hopping from one town to another, honing his craft, trying to make it in the entertainment business, all the while being able to mingle freely with his fans.
 What experiences he had!
 Imagine performing while the floor beneath the audience collapses or on a baseball field in sweltering heat to ... a measly audience of 20.
 Those were the days.
-As 2015 drew to a close, we topped off a magnificent Elvis-related year with a delightful sensory journey of discovery at the lovely Spice Route destination in Paarl.
+As the year drew to a close, we topped off a magnificent Elvis-related year with a delightful sensory journey of discovery at the lovely Spice Route destination in Paarl.

 2014

 Elvis had a sharp sense of wit.
-Luckily it's out there on CD and film for us to enjoy.
+Luckily it's out there on record and film for us to enjoy.
 As such we started the year with the aptly named program, Are You Laughing Tonight? ... and that is just what we did.
-Laughing is good for body and soul, thank you Elvis.
-More over, we welcomed in our midst a special guest speaker, dear friend, member of the club and toast master par-excellence - all the way from Bloemfontein - John Webb, who took us on a magical tour to Hawaii via Pictures.
+Laughing is good for body and soul.
+More over, we welcomed in our midst a special guest speaker, dear friend, member of the club and toast master par-excellence - all the way from Bloemfontein - John Webb, who took us on a magical photo tour to Hawaii.
 Aloha Oe!

 The EPFCA plays Elvis 30 Seconds.2013